JasonCorns-Avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 Designing these simple UI components with tags and attributes instead of classes is fun and it's better.
 It is objectively better:

-* RThis approach enables UI engineers to design components with much more meaningful APIs instead of a boilerplate tag and list of classes.
+* This approach enables UI engineers to design components with much more meaningful APIs instead of a boilerplate tag and list of classes.
 * Custom tags have strong semantic meaning and are easily identifiable: `<badge>` vs. `<span class="badge">`.
 * No more BEM or similar methodologies for engineering around the problems with class-based design.
 * In many cases you can ditch the need for abstraction: `{{> icon name="phone"}}` or `<OverEngineeredIcon name="phone"/>` is replaced with `<icon name="phone"></icon>`.